Jagdeesh-P/Huffman_coding-compression-and-decompression-in-Django/README.md

 # Huffman Coding Compression and Decompression Tool

-## Web Page
+## Description
+This project implements the Huffman coding algorithm for text compression and decompression.
+Huffman coding is a widely used algorithm for lossless data compression, especially for text files.
+The project provides a Django web application interface to upload a text file, compress it using Huffman coding, and download the compressed and decompressed files.

 ### Upload Page
 ![upload_page](Upload_page.png)

 ### Download Page
 ![Download_page](Download_page.png)

-## Description
-This project implements the Huffman coding algorithm for text compression and decompression.
-Huffman coding is a widely used algorithm for lossless data compression, especially for text files.
-The project provides a Django web application interface to upload a text file, compress it using Huffman coding, and download the compressed and decompressed files.

 ## Folder Structure
 - **huffman_project/**: Django project directory containing the settings and configuration files.